 Popcorn balls!
 What kid would turn one of these down?
 Actually, what sane adult would?
 They just say fun!
-They are the perfect treat around Easter time.
+They are really the perfect treat.
 Single wrapped servings, easy to transport and share, and so yummy.
 This is our go-to treat for school birthdays and soccer games as well.
 Kids love to get in on the making of these balls too.... sticky hands making balls like you would a snowball - oh yes!
 These aren't your average caramel popcorn balls either..... they have a special gooey marshmallow concoction that keeps it all together.
 Doesn't your kiddo deserve this perfect kid treat?!

 Marshmallow Popcorn Balls

 Yields 15 popcorn balls